Integralist/integralist.co.uk/content/posts/remote-working.md

 I would say that if you're going to be a remote worker though, you'll want to have yourself a space where you can work.
 Yes it's nice to be able to work from any where in your home, but to have a dedicated 'office space' is important.

 I have an office space which I use the majority of the time because it's quiet and it's away from the family noise.
-But I also find that when it's sunny I like to work from the lounge in the morning (because the sun hits that room first, and also means I can be around my sun while he's enjoying his morning playtime).
+But I also find that when it's sunny I like to work from the lounge in the morning (because the sun hits that room first, and also means I can be around my son while he's enjoying his morning playtime).

 I might then move to working from the kitchen so I can look out at my garden and again enjoy some sunshine and scenery as the sun moves around during the day.
 But again, I do mainly work from my office space, especially when I have meetings or I feel I really need to concentrate.